What's that? You want a regular feature making fun of A-dub? You got it! Today's story: Gomez, Slow Down.

 It's about that time of the year when most people are like "oh hey baseball exists wassup wit dat stuff?" and are beginning to become interested in it.
 (At least until the NFL Draft.)
 You may be peppered with tons of questions like "Is Ryan Brawn still good?", "Did they fire Yost yet?" and "CAN I GO TO OPENING DAY WITHOUT A TICKET?
 I JUST WANT TO DRINK IN THE LOT!"
 Things have changed and you might not even have noticed.
 That's why we're here to tell you all about it.

 There were a lot of different reactions to the results of Corey Hart's arbitration hearing.
 Some were happy, some were mad, some people went to see The Blind Side with their family to celebrate (okay, that was probably only Corey himself) and others didn't really care.
 When the news first broke we wrote on our twitter "Its good to see the arbitration process is as broken as the rest of baseball's salary issues." and then "It's not that I don't like Corey or think he doesn't deserve it.
 I just dislike the notion of getting worse and getting paid more."
 The thing is he was going to be getting a raise no matter who won, so there is really no need to get upset about it.
 Whether he "deserves" it or not, he was going to get over four million dollars.
 I don't see why I should be upset that he's going to get an extra $600k or whatever it is.
 It's not like that $600k difference is going to stop us from doing much of anything (and if it stops us from signing Corey Patterson to a minor league deal, even better).
 The thing is, this is a silly thing to get upset about.
 It'd be like a guy who blogs about pizza getting upset over spending Valentine's Day alone.
 Corey Hart was going to be on the 2010 Brewers either way.
 That small salary boost shouldn't make a difference in the way you feel about him.
 Corey Hart is apparently worried about that though, saying as much to Brew Beat and I have to say he pretty much nails it.
-Continue reading »
+Read the rest of this entry »

 How many times have you read this statement during the offseason? "(Team) signed ______ to a minor league deal with an invitation to spring training."
 100?
 200?
 All your favorite ex-Brewers like Frank Catalanotto and Seth McClung got these types of deals and the Brewers partook in the practice quite a bit as well.
 By my account there is at least 13 players headed to spring training for the Brewers, but there may be more.
 Some might make the team, some might disappear and some might head on down to Nashville.
 We're still a couple of months from those decisions being made and right now there is just a gaggle of veterans working out in hopes of making the team.
 Their probably all just home working out in preparation for the season right now, but what if they weren't?
 What if they were all just chatting on the internet?
 Read the rest of this entry »